Updated on: November 26, 2024

 4. NordVPN — Great Speeds & Extra Online Security Protections

 NordVPN has fast speeds and reliable connections.
 I tested the app on both my MacBook and iMac and while browsing online using Safari — every page I accessed loaded almost instantly, and I didn’t experience lag or buffering while streaming shows and movies in HD.
-But 4K videos took up to 4–5 seconds to load, and I experienced minor buffering when they started.
+Plus, NordVPN can access 10+ popular streaming services, including Netflix, Amazon Prime, and Max.

-The VPN’s macOS app also has a dark web monitoring tool, which alerts you if the login credentials linked to your NordVPN account have been compromised.
-In addition, it has RAM-only servers, full leak protection, and perfect forward secrecy.
+Both of the VPN’s macOS apps also have extras like a dark web monitoring tool, which alerts you if the login credentials linked to your NordVPN account have been compromised.
+Another convenient tool is launch automation, which connects the VPN immediately when you start up your computer.

 Bottom Line:

 NordVPN provides fast speeds and strong internet security protections, including a dark web monitor and malware protection.
-It’s also easy to use, but I don’t like that NordVPN has 2 versions of its Mac app that are slightly different, as this can be confusing.
+It’s also easy to use and supports streaming, but I don’t like that NordVPN has 2 versions of its Mac app that are slightly different, as this can be confusing.
 All of NordVPN’s plans come with a 30-day money-back guarantee.

 Surfshark has super affordable plans, so it’s a great pick if you’re on a tight budget.
 The VPN also allows unlimited connections, so it’s perfect for users whose families have many Mac devices.